Holocaust Survivor Stories

 Sala Slater (nee Herting)

 In August 1942, when the French police began their arrest of all Jews, Sala managed to escape.
-With her own initiative, the help of strangers and some luck, she eventually crossed the Alps into Switzerland, where she remained in safety.
-At the end of the war s
+She eventually crossed the Alps into Switzerland.

 Marie Stein